Electrical Bearing Protection Q&A - Part 18

 A1.
 It depends on the manufacturer and motor.
 Some motor designs have the bearings in an oil bath.
-That's a problem, for now.
-We are actively developing grounding rings that can tolerate higher levels of grease and oil.
+That's a problem for now.
+We are developing grounding rings that can tolerate higher grease and oil levels.

 But for now, you want any AEGIS ring to be running in a dry environment.
 We have grounding rings in plenty of submersible pumps.
 Just not in the oil-filled design.

 Q2.
 What value of shaft voltage could be acceptable?

 A2.
 We usually see zero to 35 V before shaft grounding.
 Say it's 15 V. Then you put on an AEGIS ring, add a braided grounding strap, and put colloidal silver on the shaft.
 The shaft voltage will usually decrease to under 1 V peak.
 This is about as safe as it gets, so we use one volt as a benchmark.

 But we can't always get the shaft voltage so low.
 What you're most looking for is a big reduction.
 We had a situation recently with a shaft with 45-50 V on it.
 Our best practices brought it down to 3 V. So you may not get shaft voltage down to zero, and it may not be perfect.
 But decreased shaft voltage will improve things, and we'll work with you on whatever you've got.

 Q3.
 You've said motors over 100 hp/75 kW need, along with AEGIS, an insulated bearing.
 But those are expensive and difficult to install.
 Can you just use two AEGIS rings instead, one at each end of the motor?